cloudstateu/wsb-msazure/WebApp-Advanced.md

 5. Click OK to save this rule.

 ## Task 6: Restrict Access
+1. Go to your Web application.
-1. To add an access restriction rule to your app, use the menu to open Network>Access Restrictions and click on Configure Access Restrictions.
+2. To add an access restriction rule to your app, use the menu to open Network>Access Restrictions and click on Configure Access Restrictions.
-2. Click on [+] Add to add a new access restriction rule.
+3. Click on [+] Add to add a new access restriction rule.
+4. Add allow rule for your Application Gateway IP.
+5. Add deny rule for other traffic.

+## Task 7: Create Traffic Manager